Caspian-X/Racing-Game/README.md

 # Racing-Game

 ### Installation
-Go to releases, download "Racing Game Setup.exe", install the game and play.
+Go to releases, download "Racing.Game.Setup.exe", install the game and play.

 ## Sources
 I used this tutorial as a guide when creating this game:     https://www.youtube.com/watch?v=ODVV3eUE5zM&list=RDCMUCzfWju7SFoWLCyV_gDVCrGA&index=2